 Going beyond the “exotic other”, into the depths of understanding one another, to the point where our similarities overshadow our differences.
 An anti-colonial / anti-gentrification approach towards bridging: East and West, Rural and Urban, Living Simply in accordance with the

+Holistic Curriculum Development towards the evolution of a truly mindful and collaborative society.
 The current state of any society is a direct reflection of its educational system.
-In order to substantially transform a society, first its system of education must evolve.
-Alternative ways of holistically raising and educating children, towards the evolution of
+In order to substantially transform a society, first its system of education must

 Media is like a two-way mirror, equally as an influential projection of the future as it is a reflective document of a society’s culture.
-When viewed from outside, one society consuming the media of another’s, one can glean particular (most
+Be Mindful… When viewed from outside, one society consuming the media of another’s, one can glean

 The thing about volunteering for a living, is that these Capitalistic concepts of "time is money," "service is money" don't count any more....
 That is not to say I don't require money.
 I just recognize the possibilities that the money I receive does not necessarily have to come from the people or organization for which I volunteered my services; it could come from you, reading about me, appreciating what I do, and offering a donation in the form of dakshina.